libavg/libavg/sphinxdoc/ui.rst

         :param initialEvent:

             A cursordown event to pass to the recognizer immediately.

-        **Callbacks:**
+        :param possibleHandler

+            A shortcut for
+            :samp:`Recognizer.subscribe(Recognizer.POSSIBLE, possibleHandler)`.

+        :param failHandler

+            A shortcut for :samp:`Recognizer.subscribe(Recognizer.FAIL, failHandler)`.

+        :param detectedHandler(event)

+            A shortcut for
+            :samp:`Recognizer.subscribe(Recognizer.DETECTED, detectedHandler)`.

+        :param endHandler(event)

+            A shortcut for :samp:`Recognizer.subscribe(Recognizer.END, endHandler)`.

+        **Messages:**

+            Gesture recognizers emit messages whenever they change state - see the state diagrams above.
+The messages have a parameter of type :py:class:`CursorEvent`.

-            .. py:method:: possibleHandler(event)
+            .. py:method:: POSSIBLE(event)

-                Called when gesture recognition begins - usually after a cursordown event.
+                Emit when gesture recognition begins - usually after a cursordown event.
-                Some continuous gestures (such as unconstrained drags) never invoke :py:meth:`possibleHandler` but call :py:meth:`detectedHandler`
+                Some continuous gestures (such as unconstrained drags) never emit :py:meth:`POSSIBLE` but emit :py:meth:`DETECTED` immediately.
-                immediately.

-            .. py:method:: failHandler(event)
+            .. py:method:: FAILED(event)

-                Called when gesture recognition is rejected.
+                Emitted when gesture recognition is rejected.
+For instance, in the case of a :py:class:`DoubleTapRecognizer`, a :py:meth:`FAILED` message is emitted if the touch stays on the surface for too long.

-            .. py:method:: detectedHandler(event)
+            .. py:method:: DETECTED(event)

-                Called when the gesture is recognized.
+                Emitted when the gesture is recognized.
 For discrete gestures, this signifies the end of gesture processing.

-            .. py:method:: endHandler(event)
+            .. py:method:: END(event)

-                Called when a continuous gesture ends.
+                Emitted when a continuous gesture ends.
+This is often a result of an up event, but e.g. in the case of inertia, :py:meth:`END` is emitted when movement stops.

         .. py:method:: abort()